shrey-bhatia/koharu/README.md

 Koharu is built using Tauri, a framework for building lightweight, secure, and fast desktop applications.
 The interface is built with React and Konva, written in TypeScript.
 The machine learning models are re-implemented in Rust, using the Ort ONNX runtime for inference.
 The models are optimized for performance and can run on any machine without the need for a GPU.

+## Guidance

+To use CUDA acceleration, you need to install the [CUDA toolkit 12.6](https://developer.nvidia.com/cuda-12-6-0-download-archive) and the [cuDNN 9.8.0 for CUDA 12](https://developer.nvidia.com/cudnn-downloads) library.

 ## Workflow

 The workflow of translation consists of the following steps: